 The Company is exposed to foreign exchange risk on its US dollar denominated Debentures.
-At maturity the US\$6 million principal amount of the Debentures is due in full, and prior to then at a premium upon the occurrence of certain events, including a change of control.
+At its respective maturity dates, the principal amounts of the Debentures are due in full, and prior to then at a premium upon the occurrence of certain events, including a change of control.
 The Company holds sufficient US dollars to make all cash interest payments due under the Debentures until maturity but not to pay the principal amount.
 Accordingly, the Company is subject to risks associated with fluctuations in the Canadian/US dollar exchange rate that may make the Debentures more costly to repay.

-A 5% change in the US dollar exchange rate can result in a net increase or decrease in the Company's US dollar-based cash and debt of \$1,559,469 that would flow through the statement of loss.
+A 5% change in the US dollar exchange rate can result in a net increase or decrease in the Company's US dollar-based cash and debt of \$1,215,144 that would flow through the statement of loss and comprehensive income (loss).